 - These symptoms have come on gradually, but have lasted for at least three months.

 - The pain wakes you up during the night and prevents you from sleeping.

-- Certain medications called nonsteroidal anti-inflammatory drugs, like ibuprofen and naproxen, help your symptoms.
+- Nonsteroidal anti-inflammatory drugs, like ibuprofen (Advil) and naproxen (Aleve), help your symptoms.

-- One or both of your eyes are red, swollen, and/or painful.
+- One or both of your eyes are red, swollen, or painful.

 - You notice blurred vision and extreme sensitivity to light.